Storyboarding for Comedy: Timing Is Visual

 The Slow Push-In

 A barely perceptible dolly push-in on a character's face during an awkward moment amplifies the discomfort.
+(This technique also appears in horror storyboarding for a very different effect.)
 The camera slowly getting closer mirrors the audience's cringing lean-in.

 Rate: Even slower than dramatic push-ins.
 1-2 inches per second over 5-10 seconds.
 The subtlety is the point.